ecdevv/CritiCore/README.md

-# Criticore - Review Aggregator of OpenCritic and Steam Reviews
+# CritiCore - Review Aggregator of OpenCritic and Steam Reviews

-Criticore is a web project aimed at utilizing API endpoints to display information on the front end intuitively.
-Additionally, the project focused on robust and scalable architecture, while also emphasizing learning and implementing SEO best practices by utilizing metadata, robots, and sitemaps.
+CritiCore is a web project aimed at presenting API endpoint data in an intuitive and visually engaging way.
+The platform focuses on creating a seamless and user-friendly experience, making complex data accessible and easy to navigate.

 ### Features